 You can calculate two types of profit margins: the gross profit margin and the net profit margin.
 Both measure how efficient a dropshipping store is at generating profits.

 The gross profit margin indicates how profitable your dropshipping store is for each sale, given the costs involved with each sale.

-It is the easiest to calculate and simply gives you an indication of how much profit you are making on a sold product.
+It is the easiest to calculate and simply indicates how much profit you are making on a sold product.

-To calculate your gross profit margin, all you need to do is take your total revenue from sales and subtract the cost of goods sold (COGS).
+To calculate your gross profit margin, you must take your total revenue from sales and subtract the cost of goods sold (COGS).
 This will give you your gross profit.

 Gross profit = Total revenue – COGS

 Once you have your gross profit, you can divide it by your total revenue to get your gross profit margin.
 Here’s the formula: